Vanilla Islands Commitments – A major role

 Respect for the principles of sustainable development is an important challenge that is embedded in the values of the association.
-It is within a sustainable tourism development framework that we committed ourselves to performing such activities as the design and promotion of inter-island combined ecotourism product clusters.
+Within a sustainable tourism development framework we committed ourselves to performing such activities as the design and promotion of ecotourism product clusters.

 Sustainable development – at the heart of the Vanilla Islands’ strategy